fredrikaverpil/neotest-golang/README.md

 ## 🙏 PRs are welcome

-Improvement suggestion PRs to this repo are very much welcome, and I encourage you to begin in the discussions in case the change is not trivial.
+Improvement suggestion PRs to this repo are very much welcome, and I encourage you to begin in the [discussions](discussions) in case the change is not trivial.

+You can run tests, formatting and linting locally with `make all`.
+Install dependencies with `make install`.
+Have a look at the [Makefile](Makefile) for more details.
+You can also use the neotest-plenary and neotest-golang adapters to run the tests of this repo within Neovim.